nikhil2197/Classroom-Video-Chunk-And-Analyze/README.md

 This repository contains a collection of scripts for experimenting with different approaches to analyzing classroom video.
 The primary goal is to automate the evaluation of teaching sessions through a combination of video chunking, transcription, and performance analysis.

+See the `Results and Next Steps` section at the bottom for details w.reg. the outcome of the project.

 The scripts in this repo include attempts using:

 - **OpenAI Whisper (v2 on API)** for audio-only transcription and GPT-4o-based evaluation